tarwn/lessthandot-hugo/blogs/content/posts/2013-06-12-sql-is-hard.md

 ## The Inquisitive Coworker

-Over the years I've never had a good answer to the “where can I go to learn more about that” question from coworkers.
+Over the years I've never had a good answer to the "where can I go to learn more about that" question from coworkers.
 There's a ton of beginner books out there, but who has the time to weed through them and figure out which ones are more dangerous than they are helpful?

-So the thought runs through my head, “How \_did\_ I learn that CROSS JOIN trick I just used?” and of course I don't remember.
+So the thought runs through my head, "How \_did\_ I learn that CROSS JOIN trick I just used?" and of course I don't remember.
 Except I'm willing to bet that I learned it while trying to solve a problem.
 It might have been from a book, from a video, from trying someone else's answer to one of Denis's SQL puzzles.
 The driver was the fact that I had a problem to solve and that new tool I picked up was what helped me solve it.
 And I later remembered it, used it again, and learned more about it because it helped me solve a problem.

 ## Learn by Doing